visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 When the incident is resolved, the associated issue is closed.
 The primary will endeavor to capture all relevant information and communications in this issue.
-The use of GitHub issues for this purpose has a number of advantages over other options such as email including better handling of cyber-security filtering and attachment size.
+The use of GitHub issues for this purpose has a number of advantages over other options such as email including avoiding the need for cyber-security filtering and better support for attachments.
 For this reason, a number of steps have been taken to integrate the ``visit-users@elist.ornl.gov`` email list with this repository.

   * A new GitHub user account was created to serve as a proxy for the ``visit-users`` email list with name ``markcmiller86-visit``.